 Why are Curi Capital and RMB Capital merging?

-RMB Capital began a process last year to look for a capital partner for several key reasons, including seeking investment capital and value to accelerate growth, and to provide a secure future and succession plan for the company.
+RMB Capital began a process in 2022 to look for a capital partner for several key reasons, including seeking investment capital and value to accelerate growth, and to provide a secure future and succession plan for the company.
 RMB chose Curi based on a range of business and cultural factors that make the two an ideal fit for each other.
 In parallel, Curi Capital has always aimed to grow to a nationwide organization, mirroring the growth and geography of its parent company, Curi.

 Both firms are aligned in culture and values and expect to be positioned to provide improved service and experience for clients.
 The partnership also provides additional benefits beyond capital, such as revenue and cost synergies and industry knowledge and experience.